 Krampus's true face is hidden underneath a Santa Claus-like mask and is never fully revealed to the audience as a choice by the film makers to allow viewers to make their own conclusions on his actual appearance.
 His eyes and mouth are the only visible traces that can be seen through parts of the mask

-According to Michael Dougherty, this is a Christmas film that is both scary and sentimental: "A Christmas Carol" and It's a Wonderful Life (1946) are nightmares that show you these broken characters who experience a darker side of divine intervention.
+According to Michael Dougherty, this is a Christmas film that is both scary and sentimental: "A Christmas Carol and It's a Wonderful Life (1946) are nightmares that show you these broken characters who experience a darker side of divine intervention.
 They need to be scared straight."

 The movie's ambiguous ending has spawned two fan theories: 1.)
 That the Engels and their family are trapped in the snow globe, condemned to repeat Christmas morning for eternity in a twisted version of Hell or 2.)
 They were given a second chance, and the snow globe is Krampus' means of watching over them.
 Although writer/director Michael Dougherty has refused to confirm which theory is true, the tie-in comic book, Shadow of Saint Nicholas, confirms that the happy ending is the true one.
 The comic has murdered characters resurrected without any hint of a twist, showing that Krampus is willing to give people a second chance as long as they prove they've learned their lesson.
 Unlike his grandmother, Max was brave enough to confront Krampus and prove he'd learned his lesson, which was why Max had his family returned and the grandmother's didn't.
+Dougherty says the latter is a cynical (albeit still possible) interpretation.

 The evil toys that attacked the family included an angel ornament, a teddy bear, a Jack-in-a box and a robot, similar to the evil toys in the movie Demonic Toys (1992) only instead of an evil angel ornament, it was an evil baby doll.